-The irony here is that this particular book was not banned because of the in-depth descriptions of a 13 year old girl who’s whole race were being persecuted so horrendously by the Nazis.
-Oh no. The reason this book has caused so much controversy in recent years is because narrow-minded people feel that it is wrong to publish a true-life account of someone because they mention how their body is changed as a young adult.
+The irony here is that this particular book was not banned because of the in-depth descriptions of a 13-year-old girl who’s whole race was being persecuted so horrendously by the Nazis.
+Oh no. The reason this book has caused so much controversy in recent years is that narrow-minded people feel that it is wrong to publish a true-life account of someone because they mention how their body is changed as a young adult.

-It seems that death, oppression and victimisation are all ok as long as nobody mentions their female parts.
+It seems that death, oppression, and victimization are all OK as long as nobody mentions their female parts.

 #9 The Twilight Saga (Stephanie Meyer)

 Stephanie Meyer must have known that her portrayal of beautiful, blood-sucking vampires would cause people to challenge her work.
 The fact that she has been able to glorify immortality in this way was always going to lead to haters.
 Strangely enough, though, it is not the fact that these vampires need to go out feeding sprees that has caused people to rally behind a banning, it is the fact that this idea of vampires goes against religious viewpoints.
 It is also believed that this series is too grown up and sexual for its intended audience.

 Looking back on my childhood, and young adult life, I don’t think I ever took any of these books to be more than what they were.
 I simply read them because I am a bookworm who enjoys multiple genres.
 I am someone who loves the creativity of others and it frustrates me that we are able to so quickly crush the imagination of these wonderful authors because we have read too much into their storyline or because we feel it is too advanced for its readership.